percona/pxb-docs/source/xtrabackup_bin/partial_backups.rst

 .. _pxb.partial-backup:

 ================================================================================
  Partial Backups
 ================================================================================

-|xtrabackup| supports taking partial backups when the
-:term:`innodb_file_per_table` option is enabled.
+*xtrabackup* supports taking partial backups when the `innodb_file_per_table` option is enabled.
 There are three ways to create partial backups:

 1. matching the tables names with a regular expression